zanton123/HaSAPPy/RunninHaSAPPy.md

 @2K) N
 ```

-##Section 3: Alignment and discharging PhiX genome
+## Section 3: Alignment and discharging PhiX genome

-If sequence libraries were spiked with PhiX control fragments removal of PhiX reads is required.
+If NGS sequence libraries were spiked with PhiX control fragments removal of the corresponding PhiX reads is required.
 Provide the absolute PATH to the Phix genome index for Bowtie2.
 The file name of the index without file extension should be provided (see Bowtie2 reference):
 ```
 Location of Phix reference genome:
 @3A) /Users/User/HaSAPPy/reference/Phix/NCBI/1993-04-28/Sequence/BowtieIndex/genome